Jubilee Community Care Inc is governed by the Jubilee Board. The Board is elected each year by the members at the Annual General Meeting.

 When I am not at work, I am busy with my family including three lovely (and hungry) boys!

-Joining Jubilee Community Care Management Committee has given me an opportunity to use my clinical and analytical skills to support the work of the whole team.
+Joining Jubilee Community Care’s Board has given me an opportunity to use my clinical and analytical skills to support the work of the whole team.
 I am looking forward to understanding the back-of-house operations of an in-home care provider.
 I am feel very privileged to be involved in an organisation with such a good reputation in the community and that operates to such a high standard.